Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 - Find out if having part of your chemotherapy as neoadjuvant treatment helps to stop or delay bowel cancer coming back

-- See if panitumumab and chemotherapy works better than chemotherapy alone for bowel cancer with a normal K-RAS gene that can be removed by surgery
+- See if panitumumab and chemotherapy works better than chemotherapy alone for bowel cancer with normal RAS genes that can be removed by surgery

 - Learn more about why the drugs help some people and not others